ShibamRoy9826/HackNet/README.md

 <img src="images/guide/2.jpeg" width="200" />

-4. If it's your first time installing an external apk, it will ask for permissions to allow from installing from a different source, Please turn that option on in order to install HackNet.
+4. If it's your first time installing an external apk, you will be asked to allow installation from unknown sources, Please turn that option on in order to install HackNet.

 5. Open your app, sign up and enjoy!

 ## Features
 - Simple Sign up with email verification
-- Straight forward UI with 3 different themes : Default(Hackclub colors), Catppuccin(Mocha), and a Light Theme.
+- Straightforward UI with 3 different themes: Default(Hackclub colors), Catppuccin(Mocha), and a Light Theme.
 - Obviously you can make posts, containing any video/images, or only-text posts
 - You can share posts to others, or copy links of different posts to your clipboard.
 - You can make comments on posts
 - You can toggle comment section while making the post
-- You can customize your profile as per your liking! includes avatar customization along with banner customization(it includes in-built options, and you can upload a custom one too)
+- You can customize your profile as per your liking! it includes avatar customization along with banner customization(it includes built-in options, and you can upload a custom one too)
 - You receive notifications(if you allow them) each time someone follows/friends you.
 - You can Track/follow or Friend other users
 - You can chat with others
-- Sound effects on button clicks
+- Button click sound effects
 - You can search for posts or users, you even get suggestions(just a few fixed accounts for now)
 - You can make friends through friend requests
 - You can report other users, posts, or comments if you find anything sussy